-Based on the Plan's investment experience from 2015 to 2018, retired and deferred members are not eligible for a supplementary pension increase in 2019 effective July 1.
+Based on the Plan's investment experience from 2017 to 2020, retired and deferred members are eligible for a supplementary pension increase in 2021 effective July 1.
+The amount of the increase is capped by the increase in the Consumer Price Index and is equal to 0.7%.
 This has been reflected in our going concern valuation.